Understanding Umbrella Insurance

 How It Works with Existing Policies

 Umbrella insurance kicks in after your base policy limits are exhausted.
-For instance, if you’re sued for $1 million after a car accident but your auto insurance only covers $300,000, umbrella insurance would cover the remaining $700,000—up to your policy limit.
+For example, if you’re sued for $1 million after a car accident but your auto insurance only covers $300,000, umbrella insurance would cover the remaining $700,000—up to your policy limit.

 Key Features of Umbrella Insurance Policies